Diabetes Friendly Ready Meals

 Does the Diabetes Friendly range contain added sugar?

 We understand that managing blood sugar levels and diabetes is not about banning every gram of sugar.
-Some culinary ingredients we use may contain natural or added sugars, but you can be assured that the level of sugar in our diabetes friendly meal range is very low (under 5g sugar /100g).
+Some culinary ingredients we use may contain natural or added sugars, but you can be assured that the level of sugar in our diabetes friendly meal range is very low (under 5g/100g sugar for meals and sweet treats / snacks contain less than 15g/100g sugar)

 How much carbohydrate do Diabetes Friendly meals contain?

 We Feed You meals are not formulated to be ‘no carb’, because we understand that carbohydrates are a key fuel source, and part of a balanced diet.
-The carbohydrate content of our Diabetes Friendly meals will vary, but most meals have between 30-40g carbohydrate, and none have more than 60g carbohydrate.
-This equates to around 2-3 x 15g carbohydrate ‘exchanges’ per meal.
+The carbohydrate content of our Diabetes Friendly meals are reflective of a healthy and varied diet, with a variety of different carbohydrate sources, often from whole plant foods like vegetables, legumes and whole grains.

 We also use lots of minimally processed ingredients like brown rice, sweet potato and legumes in our meals, which are slower released (lower ‘GI’) and have a favourable effect on blood sugar levels.